Functional hypothalamic amenorrhea

 Functional hypothalamic amenorrhea (FHA) is a form of amenorrhea and chronic anovulation and is one of the most common types of secondary amenorrhea.
 It is classified as hypogonadotropic hypogonadism.

 It was previously known as "juvenile hypothalamosis syndrome," prior to the discovery that sexually mature females are equally affected.
-FHA has multiple risk factors, with links to stress-related, weight-related, and exercise-related factors.
+FHA has multiple risk factors, including stress-related, weight-related, and exercise-related factors.
 FHA is caused by stress-induced suppression of the hypothalamic-pituitary-ovarian (HPO) axis, which results in inhibition of gonadotropin-releasing hormone (GnRH) secretion, and gonadotropins, follicle-stimulating hormone (FSH), and luteinizing hormone (LH).

 Severe and potentially prolonged hypoestrogenism is perhaps the most dangerous hormonal pathology associated with the disease, because consequences of this disturbance can influence bone health, cardiovascular health, mental health, and metabolic functioning in both the short and long-term.
-Because many of the symptoms overlap with those of organic hypothalamic, pituitary, or gonadal disease and therefore must be ruled out, FHA is a diagnosis of exclusion;
+Because many of the symptoms overlap with those of organic hypothalamic, pituitary, or gonadal disease and therefore must be ruled out, FHA is a diagnosis of exclusion.

-In this case "functional" is used to indicate a behavioral cause, in which no anatomical or organic disease is identified, and is reversible with correction of the underlying cause.
-Diagnostic workup includes a detailed history and physical, laboratory studies, such as a pregnancy test, and serum levels of FSH and LH, prolactin, and thyroid-stimulating hormone (TSH), and imaging.
+"Functional" is used to indicate a behavioral cause, in which no anatomical or organic disease is identified, and which is reversible with correction of the underlying cause.
+Diagnostic workup includes a detailed history and physical; laboratory studies, such as a pregnancy test and serum levels of FSH and LH, prolactin, and thyroid-stimulating hormone (TSH); and imaging.
 Additional tests may be indicated in order to distinguish FHA from organic hypothalamic or pituitary disorders.
 Patients present with a broad range of symptoms related to severe hypoestrogenism (including cardiovascular and skeletal irregularities) as well as hypercortisolemia, low serum insulin levels, low serum insulin-like growth factor 1 (IGF-1), and low total triiodothyronine (T3).

 Treatment is primarily managing the primary cause of the FHA with behavioral modifications.
-While hormonal-based therapies are potential treatment to restore menses, weight gain and behavioral modifications can have an even more potent impact on reversing neuroendocrine abnormalities, preventing further bone loss, and re-establishing menses, making this the recommended line of treatment.
+While hormonal-based therapies can potentially restore menses, weight gain and behavioral modifications can have an even more potent impact on reversing neuroendocrine abnormalities, preventing further bone loss, and re-establishing menses, making this the recommended line of treatment.
 If this fails to work, secondary treatment is aimed at treating the effects of hypoestrogenism, hypercortisolism, and hypothyroidism.